Program Outline

 Literature and Learning

-Literature and LearningA Literature-inspired approach to learning is one of the pillars of the program.
+A Literature-inspired approach to learning is one of the pillars of the program.
 As children investigate a book’s themes, topics, characters and settings, they come to know themselves and the world in which they live.
 Books can support children’s developing language that often leads to a sense of empathy and the ability to describe their emotions.
 The repeated exposure to story helps children share what they are learning, thinking and wondering about with others.
 Storying helps shape our lives and brings us closer toward understanding multiple perspectives and is an enjoyable part of the learning process.

 Outdoor Play and Pacific Spirit Park

-Outdoor play at Creative MindsChildren play outside, rain or shine, and have access to an undercover area, the playground, and the gym (in the afternoons).
+Children play outside, rain or shine, and have access to an undercover area, and the school playground.
 We play in the forest each morning.
+Please make sure your child has:

 • a raincoat